 Vintage Orange and Red Tones’

 Retro is making a big comeback this year.
 Not only with fonts but also with colour schemes.
 Retro colours are mostly a series of muted colour combinations that project creative classic images to viewers.
 From the 1970s to the 90s, many brands are finding inspiration from old school posters, marketing materials, and even movie colour grading to use for their brand’s website.
 The use of retro colours, not only gives the company a new life to what’s old, but it also brings familiar senses to their target market.

 How can a classic become something modern?
 Quite an oxymoron but with the boundless creativity of today’s generation, balance is the key.
 If you totally copy the retro, then it stays retro even.
 However, retro can be modern if some elements that aren’t timeless are eradicated.
 Thus, retro plus minimalist appeal equal modern design.

 If you think about a pink website, one will immediately think it’s a brand that sells women’s delicates, beauty products and anything for the women market.
 But, pink does not necessarily mean it’s for girls.
 Pink can also be used in websites that sell bikes, surfboards, and other products intended for men’s extremities.

 The combination of soft and bright pink highlights jet black-coloured products.
 Also, it exudes elegance subtly with a touch of extreme modern living.
-Soft pink is an amazing background for jet black or dark coloured products while bright pink can serve as your accents to add more details on your page.
+Soft pink is an amazing background for jet black or dark coloured products while bright pink can serve as your accents to add more details to your page.